-Founder + Creator, Lee Anne Cooper
+About Lee Anne Cooper

 I am passionate about equipping and giving hope to families and their traumatized children.
 I received my nurse practitioner license from University of Arkansas for Medical Sciences in 1991 and spent several years working in high risk pregnancy and the neonatal intensive care unit.
-For the last 11 years, I have worked with children with compromised attachment, helping them learn to trust and attach to their forever families.
-I have personally parented up to 8 children with compromised attachment at a time in my home, where many of the techniques in Unplowed Ground were created, tested, or refined.
+It was there the Lord first began to prepare me for the lifetime calling of caring for children from trauma.

 I teach about attachment from a place of knowledge and experience.
 I’ve lived 24/7 in the trenches with children with compromised attachment and developmental trauma.
 I know from first-hand experience the agonizing pain and the exhilarating victory that can be yours!
 It is my joy to serve you.